allpaca/V8Harvest/V8Harvest_2018.md

 (function() {
   var s = "f";

-  for (var i = 0; i < 18; i++) {
+  // 2^18 length, enough to ensure an array (of pointers) bigger than 500KB. for (var i = 0; i < 18; i++) {
     s += s;
   }